1998 Food City 500: Qualifying

 Qualifying was split into two rounds.
-The first round was held on Friday, March 27, at 2:00 PM EST. Each driver would have one lap to set a time.
+The first round was held on Friday, March 27, at 2:00 p.m.
+EST. Each driver would have one lap to set a time.
 During the first round, the top 25 drivers in the round would be guaranteed a starting spot in the race.
 If a driver was not able to guarantee a spot in the first round, they had the option to scrub their time from the first round and try and run a faster lap time in a second round qualifying run, held on Saturday, March 28.
 As with the first round, each driver would have one lap to set a time.
 On January 24, 1998, NASCAR would announce that the amount of provisionals given would be increased from last season.
 Positions 26-36 would be decided on time, while positions 37-43 would be based on provisionals.
 Six spots are awarded by the use of provisionals based on owner's points.
 The seventh is awarded to a past champion who has not otherwise qualified for the race.
 If no past champion needs the provisional, the next team in the owner points will be awarded a provisional.

 Rusty Wallace, driving for Penske-Kranefuss Racing, would win the pole, setting a time of 15.440 and an average speed of 124.275 mph.

 Four drivers would fail to qualify: Jeff Green, Joe Nemechek, Gary Bradberry, and Dave Marcis.